SocketCluster/sc-collection/README.md

 # sc-collection
-Collection model component for SocketCluster
+SocketCluster collection model component for the front end.

 ## Setup